 Background: When a child is diagnosed with cancer, parents face many logistical and emotional difficulties that can impact their relationship significantly.
 We aimed to investigate the effectiveness of the couple's communication skills on marital instability, marital adjustment, and the quality of couples with pediatric cancer.

-Conclusion: It seems that those trained with effective communication skills could have to reduce their marital instability and to increase their marital adjustment and quality of life.
+Conclusion: It seems that training couples in effective communication skills can reduce their marital instability, along with increasing their marital adjustment and quality of life.